 The Washington Capitals schlepped down to that bustling metropolis of Sunrise to face the Florida Panthers on Tuesday night.
 It was classic Caps hockey: dumb penalties, tons of goals, a nominal interest in defense.

+Mike Ribeiro found the puck on the weak side to score an early power play goal, but then Tomas Fleischmann banked a shot off John Erskine’s skates to even it up.
+Shawn Matthias knocked in a go-ahead goal for the Cats from high in the slot.
+Karl Alzner scored a nasty slapper off the faceoff to knot the score at 2.
+Let me repeat that: Karl Alzner scored a goal.
 Peter Mueller Huberdeau bounced a flubbery puck past Braden Holtby, but then Matt Hendricks got a rebound of his own.
 Jonathan Huberdeau exploited some bad defense to make it 4-3 Florida.
 Holtby bobbled a loose puck to give Drew Shore his first NHL goal — after a review from Toronto.
 Eric Fehr finally made it onto the scoresheet with a tip-in just five minutes before the end of regulation.
 Alex Ovechkin ripped a tying goal off the faceoff during a late-game power play.

 And then Troy Brouwer won it in OT on a breakaway.
 Cause that’s how this team gets down.

 Alex Ovechkin has been trying some different things this season: right wing, the half wall on the power play, and now… fighting.

 Just over a minute into the game, Ovi delivered what seemed to be a clean hit to Kris Versteeg in the corner.
 The former Blackhawk went down hard on the hit before laying on the ice for a minute with an apparent injury.